The Ultimate Guide to EU GDPR Compliance

 GDPR penalties and fines for non-compliance

-Non-compliance to GDPR provisions can result in hefty penalties and fines for the businesses.
+Non-compliance with GDPR provisions can result in hefty penalties and fines for the businesses.
 The fines can be as high as €20 million or 4% of the global revenue of the organization (whichever is higher) and this can be in billions.

 This is the maximum amount of fine which can be imposed following serious GDPR violations which incorporates personal data breach, not taking consent for personal data processing, unauthorized transfer of data, not complying with users’ requests to get hold of their data or violating the privacy of consumers.

-The diversity of offenses resulting in penalties has made several organizations vulnerable towards fines.
+The diversity of offenses resulting in penalties has made several organizations vulnerable to fines.
 According to research, 53% of companies believe that they might be fined for non-compliance once GDPR is enforced.

 Further stats predict that the EU can collect as much as 6$ billion in the first year enforcement of GDPR.

 Smaller companies will be affected most by the GDPR because they may not have enough resources to meet the conditions and make necessary arrangements for data protection as per GDPR.

 Here’s a quick GDPR implementation checklist for SMEs to aid them in their preparation for GDPR and minimize their internal disruption:

 - Security measures: Review your security measures and policies; put them in place to comply with the conditions of GDPR.
 Moreover, use encryption while data processing; this will help you evade hefty penalties in case of data breaches.

 - Access request: Start preparing your organization to entertain access requests of users within one – month time because users have been given exclusive rights to access, alter, or delete their data under GDPR.